freqtrade/freqtrade/docs/freqai.md

 ### Example config file

 The user interface is isolated to the typical config file.
-A typical Freqai config setup includes:
+A typical FreqAI config setup could include:

 ```json
     "freqai": {